-RAWALPINDI: After two weeks the Punjab Masstransit Authority (PMTA) will resume the metro bus service between Rawalpindi and Islamabad today (Thursday).
+RAWALPINDI: After a week, Punjab Mass Transit Authority (PMTA) has decided to resume the metro bus service between Rawalpindi and Islamabad from Wednesday (today).

 PMTA Rawalpindi-Islamabad Manager (Operations) Shamila Mohsin confirmed to Dawn that the bus service between Saddar (Rawalpindi) and Pakistan Secretariat will start on Wednesday.
 The service from Saddar to Faizabad was closed on March 31 due to the third wave of Covid-19 and continued from I.J.
 Principal Road to Pakistan Secretariat.